-Sports Physical Therapy is a specialized practice that focuses on prevention, evaluation, treatment, rehabilitation, and performance enhancement of the physically-active individual.
-Our physical therapists are highly skilled in evaluation of acute and chronic injuries.
-A hallmark of sports physical therapy practice is the assessment of surgical and non-surgical neuromusculoskeletal injuries.
-Included in this is the functional assessment of the individual post-injury to assist in a safe return to activity.
-The physical therapists at BSR Physical Therapy work collaboratively with athletes of various sports in order to facilitate a safe return to sport and improvement in performance.
-Athletes who routinely seek out the expertise of our physical therapists include those involved in baseball, softball, basketball, cross-fit, track and field, running, volleyball, soccer, wrestling, gymnastics, cheer leading, dance, golf, football, hockey, lacrosse, tennis, swimming, surfing, and other water sports.
+The physical therapists at BSR Physical Therapy work collaboratively with athletes of various sports in order to facilitate a safe return and improvement in performance.
+Athletes who routinely seek out the expertise of our physical therapists include those involved in baseball, softball, basketball, cross-fit, volleyball, soccer, wrestling, gymnastics, cheerleading, dance, golf, football, hockey, lacrosse, tennis, and swimming.

-Corrective Exercise: Athletes identified as “high risk” for injury should be instructed in corrective exercise.
-No program can eliminate future injury but research shows individually tailored corrective exercise programs can reduce injury risk1.
+Athletes identified as “high risk” for injury should be instructed in corrective exercise.
+Although no program can completely eliminate injury, an individually tailored exercise program can reduce injury risk.
 Athletes can attend training sessions with a physical therapist to develop a corrective program targeting their specific deficits.

-Prevent Injury & Enhance Performance (PEP): The PEP program consists of a warm-up, stretching, strengthening, plyometrics, and sport specific agility drills to address deficits in strength and coordination.
-The program is instructed by physical therapists onsite as a warm-up before team practice.
+This sports physical therapy program consists of a warm-up, strengthening, plyometrics, and agility drills to address deficits in movement.
+Also, this program is instructed by physical therapists onsite as a warm-up before team practice.
 The program typically takes 15-20 minutes to complete.
-Several well conducted research studies have shown this program to reduce the risk for ACL injury in young athletes2,3.
+Several well-conducted research studies have shown this program to reduce the risk of ACL injury in young athletes.